sinaatalay/RenderCV/tests/testdata/test_create_a_typst_file/engineeringresumes_filled.typ

 == One Line Entries

 #one-col-entry(
   content: [#strong[Pro#strong[gram]ming:] Python, C++, JavaScript, MATLAB] )

+== Numbered Entries

+#one-col-entry(
+  content: [

++ Did #emph[this] and this is a #strong[bold] #link("https://example.com")[link].
+But I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.
+No one rejects, dislikes, or avoids pleasure itself, because it is pleasure, but because those who do not know how to pursue pleasure rationally encounter consequences that are extremely painful.

+  ],
+)

+== Reversed Numbered Entries

+#one-col-entry(
+  content: [
+    #let rev-enum-items = (

+[Did #emph[this] and this is a #strong[bold] #link("https://example.com")[link].
+But I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.
+No one rejects, dislikes, or avoids pleasure itself, because it is pleasure, but because those who do not know how to pursue pleasure rationally encounter consequences that are extremely painful.],

+  )
+  #enum(
+    numbering: n => [#{rev-enum-items.len() + 1 - n}.],
+    ..rev-enum-items,
+  )
+  ],
+)

 == A Section & with \% Special Characters

 #one-col-entry(